Disruption to waste services

 - visitors to HRCs must always observe social distancing.
 If you do not comply with social distancing guidance, you will be asked to leave the HRC and the site may have to close temporarily

-- re-use areas will be closed from Thursday 5 November to reduce contact with items and encourage visitors to leave quickly after waste has been dropped off
+- re-use areas have been closed again to reduce contact with items and encourage visitors to leave quickly after waste has been dropped off

 - HRC staff will not be able to assist with carrying items.
 Do not take any items to the HRC that you can’t lift yourself, or with the aid of one other passenger from your vehicle